valsson-group/chem6010-spring2025/PracticeDatasets-Autocorrelation/README.md

 To practice, you should perform the following tasks for the different datasets:
 - Visualize and plot the time series (ensure the time axis is correct).
-- Estimate the densities using histogramming or kernel density estimation.
+- Estimate the densities using discrete histograms and kernel density estimation.
+- You should compare the results obtained with the discrete histogram and KDE to ensure you are using appropriate bandwidth parameters in the KDE.
+It is easy to oversmooth the KDE densities using bandwidth parameters that are too large.
 - Calculate the average (i.e., mean) and standard deviation.
 - Calculate and plot the autocorrelation function.
 - Use block averaging to estimate the standard error of the mean.